Los Angeles Inheritance Law Attorney

 Helping Clients in LA Distribute Wealth

 Although you might have an estate plan that accounts for all of your assets and property, your heirs might still dispute their inheritance after you pass away.
 That is why it is crucial to meet with an attorney to make a clear plan for how your assets will be distributed and managed when you are no longer around.
-Our experienced legal professionals at the Law Offices of Geoffrey A. Weg, PC are here to provide you with the legal resources you need to minimize estate expenses and maximize the value of the inheritance.
+Our experienced legal professionals at The Weg Law Group are here to provide you with the legal resources you need to minimize estate expenses and maximize the value of the inheritance.
 Whether you need to develop a will or establish trusts for your investments, we can devise a unique, effective inheritance plan that meets your needs.

 When you meet with the legal professionals at our firm, we will discuss the following matters in great detail to make sure your beneficiaries inherit everything you leave for them.